·

 module, there is a tendency during setup to tighten the C-clamp all the

-This puts a lot of pressure on the end plate as the bottom edge
+way down to force the bottoms of the adjoining end plates together.
+This puts a lot of pressure on the end plates as the bottom edges

 combinations of the above problems.